terrywang/vagrantboxes/archlinux-x86_64.md

 This `Arch Linux` x86_64 base box was built using the `archlinux-2013.02.01-dual.iso`.
 Arch Linux is a **rolling release** so just run `pacman -Syu` to stay cutting edge.
 If shit happens and breaks the system, it's time to level up troubleshooting skills ;-)

 > **NOTE**: In November 2012, Arch Linux switched to `systemd` as its default init system.
 In January 2013 `initsripts` was removed from its official repositories.
-The base box is up-to-date as of 23 November, 2023 (UTC+11).
+The base box is up-to-date as of 8 January, 2024 (UTC+11).

 ## Vagrant Base Box Information